 ✔ The average solar panel system for a family of three costs £5,940

-✔ Solar panels could reduce your monthly energy bill by nearly 50%
+✔ Solar panels could reduce your monthly energy bill by 50%

 ✔ Buy a solar battery and you’ll use all the energy that goes to waste in the daytime

 Solar-powered homes are the future.
 With fossil fuels rapidly running out and greenhouse gases giving the Earth a hard time, it’s no surprise that so many people are turning to the sun.

-Now’s a great time to get solar panels – over 840,000 UK homes have solar panels, and the cost has fallen by a whopping 70% since 2010.
+Now’s a great time to get solar panels – more than 970,000 UK homes have solar panels, and the cost of domestic solar panels has dropped by a whopping 25% since 2014, according to the government’s 2020 report.
 The state of UK renewables is excellent, meaning that switching to solar energy is a smart decision (and you don’t have to live in sunny California to use it).

 To receive tailored quotes about solar panels for your home, enter a few quick details here and our qualified installers will be in touch.
 Otherwise, here’s everything you need to know about solar panel prices in the UK.